bsdpunk/rash/README.md

 # Use
 Before you can use rash, you need to be on the rackspace network, as the first thing it does is, authenticates you, then grabs your rackspace token.

-A .rash can be put in your home directory, if you do not want to type in your credentials everytime.
+A .rash will be made in your home directory that will hold your credentials.
-This is not recommended as you would be putting your credentials in a file, in plain text.

 ### Example:

 ```